EthanFlynn/examples/README.md

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.

+This line is to show that this is also to help direct students in making a pull request

 This is a simple project that contain some of the tools used in the class.
 For example,

 - .gitignore